HelloThisIsFlo/Professional-Beginner/blog/posts/fe-kata-rounded-corners/index.md

 date: "2019-07-03"
 ---

 Recently I have been dedicating some time to the study of the fundamentals of HTML and CSS.
-A couple of days ago I wrote a blog post on [my very first Front-End Kata](/my-first-front-end-kata). <!-- end --> The result is this Slack-like card:
+A couple of days ago I wrote a blog post on [my very first Front-End Kata](/my-first-front-end-kata)<!--end-->.
+The result is this Slack-like card:

 ![Finished Slack Card](finished_slack_card.jpg)